bkd-mba-fbi/evento-portal/doc/app-integration.md

 ## Build Artefacts in public/ Directory

 A static build of the _apps_ is committed to this repository in the [public/apps/](../public/apps/) directory.
-In case of the [webapp-schulverwaltung](https://github.com/bkd-mba-fbi/webapp-schulverwaltung) this happens automatically via a GitHub Actions Workflow).
+In case of the [webapp-schulverwaltung](https://github.com/bkd-mba-fbi/webapp-schulverwaltung) this happens automatically via a GitHub Actions Workflow.
 For the other _apps_ the latest build has to be committed manually.

 For more details see [Deployment View](./sad.md#deployment-view).